 - What is the cost of tuition?
 The average annual law school tuition is around $28,186 for in-state students at public universities, according to most recent figures from Law School Transparency.
 Graduate students attending private law schools face a much higher price tag of $49,312.

 - Do you plan to attend a top school?
 If you plan to earn your law degree at an Ivy League institution, you’ll need to weigh the cost of attendance.
 For example, tuition at Columbia University worked out to $77,352 for the 2021-22 school year, while attending law school at Harvard would set you back $67,720.

 - Does the law school you’re considering have a solid reputation?
 Degrees from lower-tier schools may not open the door to the higher-paying opportunities you hope to land post-graduation.

 - Do I have the time and dedication to succeed?
 The last thing you want to do is start law school, incur student debt and decide to drop out before earning your degree.
 You should also consider whether you can commit the time and energy necessary to earn good grades.
 After all, your GPA might impact your job opportunities after graduation — especially in highly competitive positions.

 - Which legal specialty should I study?
 Beyond picking the right law school, it may pay off to focus your legal studies on a field that’s in high demand.

 Managing law school debt

 Because of the high cost of law school, many students need to find a source of financing to cover tuition, fees and other educational expenses.
 One of the most popular ways to do this is through law school loans.
-A study by the American Bar Association (ABA) found that respondents had an average of $165,000 in student loan debt, which could be hard to manage in the early stages of your career.
+A study by the American Bar Association (ABA) found that respondents had an average debt load of $108,000 in law school loans and $130,000 in all loans combined at graduation.
+This amount of debt could be hard to manage in the early stages of your career.